Skip to content

 Installation

-# install Posting
+# quick install on MacOS/Linux

 pipx